• Thanksgiving Recipes

 3 cups butter

-• Alternate between adding the powdered sugar 1 cup at a time and the heavy cream 1 tbs at a time until all is mixed in.
-Once mixed scoop out ~2 tsps. of white frosting and set aside (optional for decorating the star topper)
+• Alternate between adding the powdered sugar 1 cup at a time and the heavy cream 1 tablespoon at a time until all is mixed in.
+Once mixed, scoop out ~2 tsps of white frosting and set aside (I like to save this to decorate the star topper).

-15 cups powdered sugar, ยพ cup plus 3 tbs heavy cream
+15 cups powdered sugar, 15 tablespoon heavy cream

-4 tbs vanilla, Pinch of salt, 1-1 ยฝ teaspoon Dark Green Food Coloring Gel*
+4 tbs vanilla, Pinch salt, 1-1 ยฝ teaspoon Dark Green Food Coloring Gel*

 • To decorate the star topper, coat one of the two smallest cookies with the reserved white frosting then press into a small dish of gold sanding sugar or sprinkles.